Maurya-Nitin/ShadowHide/README.md

 - Embedded Python interpreter (PyInstaller)
 - Use of `win32gui` and window manipulation functions

 ✅ ShadowHide has been thoroughly scanned and verified by leading antivirus vendors, including **Microsoft**, **Bitdefender**, **Kaspersky**, **Avast**, and **Norton**.
 You can review the detailed scan results on [VirusTotal](https://www.virustotal.com/gui/file/a9d3fc9123438d00ad3b2285c34c3e624fa5eb6e8407e60edb95c78cd38d97e4).
-Out of 72 vendors, only one flagged it as malware, which has since been confirmed as a **false positive**.
+Out of 72 vendors, only one flagged it as malware, which has since been confirmed as a **false positive** and updated version shows no worries now 0/72.
 Rest assured, ShadowHide is safe and secure to use.

 > If flagged, please report a false positive with your antivirus vendor.
 ---